cpjobling/eg-247-textbook/portfolio/project/index.md

 We have provided a worksheet for you in the form of a MATLAB Live Script file [graphic_eq.mlx](https://github.com/cpjobling/eg-247-textbook/blob/master/labs/project/graphic_eq.mlx).
 This worksheet provides full instructions on how to perform the calculations needed to complete the project and a marking scheme which you can use for self assessment.
 Once you have completed the calculations and answered the questions in the worksheet, you should build the filter in Simulink and test it using the methods similar to those shown in [Conduct Performance Testing on an Audio Graphic Equalizer](https://www.dummies.com/education/science/science-engineering/conduct-performance-testing-on-an-audio-graphic-equalizer/).

-You should submit this worksheet and submit it with your claim and the simulink model with test setup by the deadline which is 4:00 pm on 5th April 2022.
+You should submit this worksheet and submit it with your claim and the simulink model with test setup by the deadline which is **4:00 pm on Tuesday 2nd May 2023**.

 <!-- #region -->
 ## Assessment criteria